 Medical Cannabis Cultivation

-Beleave plans to begin production immediately upon licensing.
-The 14,500-square foot indoor facility is complete and the 550,000 grams per year marijuana production has the support of the City of Hamilton’s Planning and Economic Development Department.
+The 14,500-square foot indoor facility is complete and the 550,000 grams per year marijuana production and has the support of the City of Hamilton’s Planning and Economic Development Department.
 The facility houses four hospital-grade antimicrobial production rooms and 200 flowering lights, and is equipped with a 15 million-gram capacity storage vault, top-of-the-line security monitoring, data storage, and full IT integration.
 The operation has access to power from an adjacent solar energy project as well as unlimited water.

 Planned Low-cost Expansion

 Beleave’s medical marijuana production can be easily and cost-effectively scaled up with the help of industry partners.
-The company is planning a 70,000-square foot hybrid greenhouse at the current operation site which will significantly drop the per gram cost of production.
-The current indoor cultivation facility will be re-purposed as a processing plant.
+Phase One of the company’s expansion is already underway.
+As of June 2017, the company is building out a new 66,000-foot hybrid greenhouse expected to significantly drop the per gram cost of production.
+Up to 75 percent of the space will be dedicated to flower bud cultivation.

 Developing Proprietary Cannabis Extracts